zclaytor/kiauhoku/README.md

 ## Installing Custom Model Grids

 To install your own custom grid, you will want to create a setup script (see `custom_install.py` for an example).
-The only requirements are that your setup file contains (1) a function called `setup` that returns a pandas MultiIndexed DataFrame containing all your evolution tracks, and (2) a variable `name` that is set to whatever you want your installed grid to be named.
+The only requirements are that your setup file contains (1) a function called `setup` that returns a pandas MultiIndexed DataFrame containing all your evolution tracks, (2) a variable `name` that is set to whatever you want your installed grid to be named, and (3) a variable `raw_grids_path` that sets the path to wherever your custom raw grid is downloaded.

 The index for this DataFrame is what all the "get" functions will use to get and interpolate tracks and EEPs.
 Thus, if you want to access your grid using mass and metallicity, you'll want the DataFrame returned by `setup` to have mass and metallicity, as well as a column to represent the time step.